DeathlyXolotl/Testing-Test-NASA-s-open-API/README.md

 the complexity of using the API with Java-RestAssured technology.
 The API used in this project is the Mars Rover API that explore the image data gathered by the Nasa's rovers on Mars (Curiosity, Opportunity, Spirit and the new one Perseverance) to show us how is the world beyond earth.

-Each photo taken by the cameras and rover are stored separately which means to access to that data requires to do differents queries.
+Each photo taken by the cameras and rover are stored separately which means access to that data requires differents queries.
 There are multiple ways to do queries against the API.
 We can access through the name of the rover, earth date, martian sol date, name of the camera, image name, etc.

 ## Table of Contents
 * [Test Framework Info](#test-framework-info)
 * [Endpoint Mars Rover API](#endpoint-mars-rover-api)